LucasBarretto86/LOVE2D_experiment/LearningLua/README.md

 ## Loops / Iterators

-### For Loop
+### `for` Loop

-for loop in lua is a little bit different, first set the initial state, after you set the minimum or maximum value to be reached and then you set a incrementational ratio
+`for` loop in lua is a little bit different, first set the initial state, after you set the minimum or maximum value to be reached and then you set a incrementational ratio

 ```lua
 for i = 0, 10, 1 do